Corso19/HotelManagementSystem/README.md

 HotelManagementSystem

-Simple project to get accustomed to CRUD operations on a database in a C# project
+Simple project to get accustomed to CRUD operations on a database in a C# project using MVVM design pattern